 The focus here will be how to mentally prepare your pet for traveling, whether by car or air.
-This preparation is crucial to lessen the stress that your pet may feel on travel day.
+This preparation is crucial to lessening the stress that your pet may feel on travel day.

 How can you use this technique of conditioning to prepare your pet for traveling?
 Simply put, when you take the steps to introduce your pet to its crate or carrier and to being removed from its environment (and maybe you), you create experiences for your dog or cat to remember.
-That is why dogs and cats who have traveled previously are better travelers; because they have the prior experience to draw upon.
+That is why dogs and cats who have traveled previously are better travelers because they have prior experience to draw upon.
 And they know that, in the end, they will be happily reunited with you because you will practice doing that over and over again.

 Get good Equipment

 Start by getting your equipment early.
 If you have a small dog or cat, it may be able to travel in a pet carrier.
 If your pet is larger or your airline requires it, your pet will travel in a pet crate.
 Either way, it is important to introduce this new home to them as early as possible.
 Making a last-minute decision to travel with a pet is not a good idea unless your dog or cat is a seasoned traveler.

 Once you have received your carrier or crate, put it in a place where it is easily accessible and as close to where you and your pet spend your day as possible.
 Take time to introduce the crate or carrier.
 Keep all access available; keep the zippers open and flaps up; and only use the bottom half of the crate.